svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/send-a-check.md

 To send a Check with this tutorial, you need the following:

 - The **address** and **secret key** of a funded account to send the Check from.
-    - You can use the [XRP Ledger Test Net Faucet](xrp-test-net-faucet.html) to get a funded address and secret with 10,000 Test Net XRP.
+    - You can use the [SGY Ledger Test Net Faucet](xrp-test-net-faucet.html) to get a funded address and secret with 10,000 Test Net SGY.
 - The **address** of a funded account to receive the Check.
 - A secure way to sign transactions, such as [RippleAPI][] or your own [`rippled` server](install-rippled.html).
 - A client library that can connect to a `rippled` server, such as [RippleAPI][] or any HTTP or WebSocket library.